souvikhaldar/huntsman/guide.md

 	```
 	Eg. Compiling for **popular** OSes like Windows, Microsoft and Linux for 64-bit architecture can be done using
 	`./goinstaller.py --target ./download --os popular --arch amd64`

+# Transfer to a target
+Once you've compiled huntsman for the target OS and arch, you can transfer it
+using `scp` or any tool of choice:
+Eg, transfering linux binary to target machine:
+`scp ./download/linux_amd64 username@address:location`